Chapter 4

 NUBIANS BEFORE AND AFTER MODERN SWEDES AND ABORIGINES MYOTONIC DYSTROPHY AND NORMALS

 With the growth of the face now influenced more by the bite contours than by the ability to build muscle, mismatches may be produced between the shapes of the vault and the face.
 For example, pre-industrial humans with strong overall musculature, who always had short and wide (brachycephalic) craniofacial regions, no longer always have shorter and wider faces (euryprosopic) to match.
-Instead, there are now brachycephalic crania with long (leptoprosopic) faces, - the so-called Dinaric head shape.
+Instead, there are now brachycephalic crania with long (leptoprosopic) faces, - what Enlow called the Dinaric head shape.

 LOSS OF SYMMETRY